-A Bivens case is the type of civil rights lawsuit that victims file against federal officials such as:
+A Bivens case is the type of civil rights lawsuit that you file against federal officials such as:

 Bivens cases can also be brought against federal entities.
 Examples include:

 As with 1983 lawsuits, defendants will likely claim that qualified immunity precludes them from being prosecuted.
-If successful, plaintiffs can recover money damages from the defendant(s).7
+If successful, you can recover money damages from the defendant(s).7

 3. How do I report police misconduct in Colorado?

-Victims of police misconduct in Colorado can file a complaint with the applicable police department explaining what the officer did wrong.
+If you are the victim of police misconduct in Colorado, you can file a complaint with the applicable police department explaining what the officer did wrong.

 Depending on the case, a complaint could lead to the officer being disciplined.
 This can range from a reprimand and being reassigned to being suspended or even fired.

-If the officer may have committed a crime, victims can file a police report against the officer.
+If the officer may have committed a crime, you can file a police report against the officer.
 Examples of common police crimes include:

 - sexual assault (CRS 18-3-402)